ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 exactly matches an existing certificate path, the client may store the union of the SCTs from the two objects in the first (existing) object.

-After connecting to the HTTPS server the subsequent time, the client MUST send to the server sct_feedback objects in the store that are associated with that domain name.
+If the client does connect to the same HTTPS server a subsequent time, it MUST send to the server sct_feedback objects in the store that are associated with that domain name.
 It is not necessary to send a sct_feedback object constructed from the current TLS session.